If the Sunshine Coast had a Lord Mayor of Music it would be Andrea Kirwin.

 “My housemaster, Mrs Helen Seymour, the sister of Mark Seymour from Hunters and Collectors, used to try to persuade me to listen to Australian music.”

 She’s a clever cat, following in her mother’s footsteps into an Arts/Law degree at Canberra’s ANU for four years.
-And it was her law teachings which later allowed her to liaise between Council and the community, she said.

 “In a flood of emotions, a friend of mine took me along to see Clare play, and I realised just how much beauty and soul can be held in a song.

-And they wedded earlier this year.
+They wedded earlier this year.

 But don’t expect her to be rushing off to Nashville any time soon.